kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

     <div class="text-center">

 <p>
 Dirty Works is a jazz group I formed a few years ago when I started running jazz jams.
 This group includes an ongoing mix of Bay Area players.
-We have some standing members and keep a rolling cast of characters in the group to keep it fresh or handle things when someone is out of pocket.
+We have some standing members and keep a rolling cast of characters to keep the group fresh or handle things when someone is out.
 </p>
 <p>
-Dirty Works plays a wide mix of songs rooted in swing, bebop, hard-bop, soul, funk, latin, etc. Often we play as a trio or quartet but expand or shrink to fit the gig.
+Dirty Works plays mix of songs in different styles.
+We're rooted in swing & bebop but mix it up moving in and out of hard-bop, soul, funk, groove, latin, and other jazz vibes all night.
 </p>

 <h3>Regular Gigs & Jams</h3>